Finding a Top Financial Advisor Firm in Oklahoma

 Minimum AssetsNo set account minimum

 Capital Advisors, Inc. is a Tulsa-based firm that is the largest firm on this list.
 It also ranked on SmartAsset’s list of the top Tulsa financial advisor firms.
-The fee-only firm has chartered financial analysts (CFA) and certified financial planners (CFP) on staff, among other certified individuals.
+This fee-only firm has chartered financial analysts (CFAs) and certified financial planners (CFPs) on staff, among other certified individuals.

 Capital Advisors Background